 Located at the ending point of Neil Road, Plain Vanilla is a 40-seater space (24 seats indoors.
 16 seats outdoors) that occupies the first storey of the last shophouse along the road.

-Currently in their soft launch phase, the pet-friendly front porch alfresco dining area currently serves as a waiting area for takeaway customers.
+The pet-friendly front porch alfresco dining area currently serves as a waiting area for takeaway customers.

 There are currently no new outlet-exclusive dishes at the time of visit, with a menu comprising of best sellers from their other outlets.